tonytregcdw/ansiblegoldbuild/README.md

   - As long as WINRM is visible, config can be remotely pushed to windows devices without any agents.
 These devices can be hosted anywhere, eg: Azure, AWS, onpremise.

 - Existing infrastructure for AD DS and file shares.
-  - An SMB file share will host all the app installation media
+  - SMB file for all the app installation media.
+This lab uses the standard EUC MDT build \applications\ folder.
   - Windows session hosts will be joined to an existing active directory domain

 - Session Host terraform provisioning.